Guide

 These include display messages:

-• that shows the applicable tariff before a driver starts charging,
+- that show the applicable tariff before a driver starts charging,

-• that shows the running cost during a charging transaction and the final total cost.
+- that show the running cost during a charging transaction and the final total cost.

 8. The main use cases for OCPP

 OCPP allows EV charging network operators to remotely monitor and manage their charging stations, enabling them to stay on top of their operations from any location.
-By implementing OCPP, the backend management system can receive multiple measurements, including voltage level readings for each phase and charge point status updates.
-DSOs or utility companies can then use this data for monitoring and grid management purposes.
-Essentially, this level of data and insight serves as smart meter information, streamlining remote management and improving overall efficiency.
+Through OCPP, the CSMS can receive detailed data from Charging Stations, including meter values (e.g., voltage per phase) and status notifications.
+This data supports operational monitoring, maintenance, and optimization of charging networks.

 Using OCPP to enable smart charging and load management

-Smart EV charging involves syncing EV charging energy demands with grid capacity.
-This ensures that power is distributed evenly across individual charge points, sites, campuses, and the grid itself, reducing the burden on the grid during peak demand periods.
+OCPP enables Smart EV charging by aligning EV charging energy demands with available grid capacity.
+This ensures that power is distributed evenly across individual charge points, sites, and the grid itself, reducing the burden on the grid during peak demand periods.

-Using OCPP’s smart charging modules, a unique charging profile can be created for each charger at a given site.
-This module in the OCPP protocol allows the central backend system to send customized charging commands (charging profiles) to all connected charging stations, making energy usage more efficient.
+Using OCPP’s smart charging modules, a unique charging profile can be created for each charger at a given site, enabling optimized and efficient energy usage across the network.

 ISO15118